gagle/node-gfm/README.md

 <a name="silent"></a>
 __gfm.silent__
 If true no messages will be printed to console.
-Default is true.
+Default is `true`.